 Adopted: June 27, 2019

+Amended: <Insert Date of Amendment>

 NOTE: This document is incorporated by reference in section 1956.8, title 13, California Code of Regulations (CCR).
-It contains the requirements necessary for criteria pollutant and greenhouse gas certification of a heavy-duty electric or hydrogen fuel-cell powertrain used in heavy-duty and incomplete medium-duty vehicles for sale in California.
+It contains the requirements necessary for criteria pollutant and greenhouse gas certification of a heavy-duty electric or hydrogen fuel-cell powertrain used in heavy-duty and medium-duty vehicles for sale in California.
 This document does not apply to zero-emission powertrains used in combustion hybrids.
 However, reference is made in these test procedures to other California Air Resources Board (CARB) documents that contain certification requirements for heavy-duty electric and fuel-cell vehicles.
 Note that this list of documents is not inclusive of all necessary requirements to complete an application for certification.
 The following documents are designed to be used in conjunction with this document.
 They include:

-1. “California Greenhouse Gas Exhaust Emission Standards and Test Procedures for 2014 and Subsequent Model Heavy-Duty Vehicles,” as last amended June 27, 2019 (incorporated by reference in section 95663, title 17, CCR)
+1. “California Greenhouse Gas Exhaust Emission Standards and Test Procedures for 2014 and Subsequent Model Heavy-Duty Vehicles,” as last amended September 9, 2021 (incorporated by reference in section 95663, title 17, CCR)